-The other day I ran into a Quick Sprout reader, Tim Grittani, and he was telling me how he turned $1500 into $128,500 because of Quick Sprout.
+The other day I ran into a Quick Sprout reader Tim Grittani, who told me how he turned $1,500 into $128,500 because of Quick Sprout.

 So I decided to dig a bit deeper into his story…

 Tim was raised in Chicago and spent a large portion of his life watching his father run his own business.
 He grew up in a middle class neighborhood because his dad’s business did well, but he didn’t get to live an extravagant life because his parents didn’t make hundreds of thousands of dollars each year.